These bureaucrats are way too taxing for not-for-profits

 Building place-based community resilience is critical to our future capacity to live in an increasingly hostile environment.

-Real resilience is not just about physical infrastructure and capacity, but also the social infrastructure, the level of connectedness across a community, the preparedness of individuals and groups within a community to work together, help each other out, to belong and find value in being part of collectively making things better.
+Real resilience is not just about physical infrastructure and capacity, but also the social infrastructure, the level of connectedness across a community, the preparedness of individuals and groups within a community to work together, help each other out, to belong, and to find value in being part of collectively making things better.

 The problem is that there is no clear recipe, no obvious service provider, no solution in a box that we can roll out into different communities across Australia.

-The Lismore Koori Mail organised emergency relief after the floods providing co-ordination, clothing, and other supplies as well as up to 2000 meals a day from the Koori Kitchen – well before government agencies were offering any support.
+The Lismore Koori Mail organised emergency relief after the floods, providing co-ordination, clothing and other supplies as well as up to 2000 meals a day from the Koori Kitchen – well before government agencies were offering any support.

 I now watch with a sense of human pride inspired by the people of Valencia who have rallied to support each other after their disaster.